-Over 30 Universities currently run programmes that have been accredited by the Association, and this number is growing annually.
-With an increasing number of institutions running accredited programmes, it can be a disadvantage to not offer an accredited programme .
+Over 30 Universities currently run degree programmes that have been accredited by the Association, and this number is growing annually.
+With an increasing number of institutions running accredited degree programmes, it can be a disadvantage to not offer an accredited degree programme .

-There are a number of benefits to running an accredited programme:
+There are a number of benefits to running an AfN Accredited Degree Programme:

-- Programme accreditation is a ‘mark of quality’ which will attract the keenest and brightest students to programmes that they see as well structured, organised and relevant to the profession
+- Degree programme accreditation is a ‘mark of quality’ which will attract the keenest and brightest students to programmes that they see as well structured, organised and relevant to the profession

-- The university’s place amongst the leaders within the field of nutrition education will be affirmed, as an accredited programmes demonstrates success in satisfying our demanding requirements and benchmarks of a respected quality assurance framework
+- The university's place amongst the leaders within the field of nutrition education will be affirmed, as AfN Accredited Degree Programmes demonstrate success in satisfying our demanding requirements and the benchmarks of a respected quality assurance framework

-- Graduates from accredited programmes have the right to apply for direct entry at Associate level to the UKVRN, which would entitle them to use the letters ANutr after their names.
+- Graduates from AfN Accredited Degree Programmes have the right to apply for direct entry at Associate level to the UKVRN, which would entitle them to use the letters ANutr after their names.
 Registration with UKVRN is a mark of professionalism, and an indication of quality assuring potential employers that graduates have covered set competencies, making them more employable

-- Graduates will benefit from having studied an accredited course when coming into the job market, enabling them to stand out to future employers.
+- Graduates will benefit from having studied an AfN Accredited Degree Programme when coming into the job market, enabling them to stand out to future employers.
 Having more graduates in relevant nutrition based work will help ‘final destination’ statistics, especially useful in a climate where prospective students are focussing more on their job prospects after university

 - Your programme will gain recognition within the industry and amongst students and academics, through the listing of your programme on the Association for Nutrition’s rapidly-developing website and in communications with the media and employers.
 As accreditation demonstrates parity of esteem between nutrition and other major professions to people at the highest levels in the university, and to others who fund and promote higher education